 along razor wire, along a snapping end of a power line.

-throughout the book.
+The “sight lines” of the title are presented at several points throughout the book.
 They appear as simple fragments running down a page, at first seemingly unconnected.
 As we go back to the moments in these fragments, we realize that there is an imaginative jump between them.
-In the title poem, a collection of such fragments--including images of nuclear explosions, horses, and walks in the desert--ends:
+In the title poem, a collection of such fragments–including images of nuclear explosions, horses, and walks in the desert–ends:

 though parallel lines touch in the